clj-holmes/clj-watson/README.md

   -s, --suggest-fix                                          Include dependency remediation suggestions in vulnurability findings [false]
   -f, --fail-on-result                                       When enabled, exit with non-zero on any vulnerability findings
+                                                             Useful for CI/CD [false] -c, --cvss-fail-threshold <score>                          Exit with non-zero when any vulnerability's CVSS base score is >= threshold
+                                                             CVSS scores range from 0.0 (least severe) to 10.0 (most severe) We interpret a score of 0.0 as suspicious Missing or suspicious CVSS base scores are conservatively derived
-                                                             Useful for CI/CD [false] -h, --help                                                 Show usage help
+                                                             Useful for CI/CD
+  -h, --help                                                 Show usage help

 OPTIONS valid when database-strategy is dependency-check: